mishsonjica-hash/Amanda-Sonjica/README.md

 **Final decision**: Keep the Null values in the data instead of replacing the data or deleting it from the tables especially the transactions because they contribute to the total revenue.

-3. Check for Inconsistent casing:
+3. Check for Inconsistent casing: Western Cape and Gauteng provinces contain both upper case and lower cases.
+This was causing inaccurate results for provincial revenue analysis.
+So to fix the issue, standardized the cases using SQL.

 ## 🔍 Key findings